Understand Your Risks to Prevent a Heart Attack

 • History of preeclampsia or early menopause

-• High-risk ethnicity (e.g., South Asian ancestry)
+• High-risk ethnicity such as South Asian ancestry

 Can risk factors be changed?

 Some risk factors can be changed and some can’t.
 You may be born with certain risk factors that can’t be changed.
-Since you can’t do anything about these risk factors, it’s even more important to manage your risk factors that can be changed.
+Since you can’t do anything about these risk factors, it’s even more important to manage those risk factors that can be changed.

 Risk factors that can't be changed